 ELA AIS 8 provides students with Tier II instruction as part of the District's Response to Intervention (RTI) plan and is designed for those who require additional support to improve their reading and writing skills.
 Placement in the course is determined primarily by students' performance on the Grade 7 NYS ELA Exam, but other factors, including their averages in ELA 7 and their seventh-grade teachers' assessment of their classroom performance, are taken into consideration.
 Students who do not take the Grade 7 New York State ELA Exam may still be placed in ELA AIS 8 based on a review of multiple factors including their NWEA: Measures of Academic Progress (MAP) Reading Growth scores, their classroom performance, and the recommendation of their seventh-grade teacher.
-A student may exit ELA AIS 8 by earning a Level 3 or Level 4 score on the Grade 8 NYS ELA Assessment.
+A student may exit ELA AIS 8 by earning a Level 3 or Level 4 score on the Grade 8 NYS ELA Assessment or by showing outstanding performance that warrants a teacher recommendation to the supervisor.